‘Grey’s Anatomy’ Season 14 Spoilers: Another Doctor Is Leaving

 — Hidden Remote (@HiddenRemote) July 7, 2017

 Meanwhile, some new faces will be seen walking the halls of Grey Sloan when Season 14 begins airing.
-As many Grey’s Anatomy fans know, Owen’s sister, Megan Hunt, is alive and well, and she’s coming to the hospital as apart of her care and recovery.
+As many Grey’s Anatomy fans know, Owen’s sister, Megan Hunt, is alive and well, and she’s coming to the hospital as part of her care and recovery.
 As previously reported by the Inquisitr, the role of Megan Hunt has recently been recast with actress Abigail Spencer, and it seems that Megan will be making quite the splash during Season 14.

 Back of a cab selfie. #auditions #MemoryLane #hustle #???????? pic.twitter.com/ZlnifwosLb